leggedrobotics/art_planner/README.md

 ### Known issues (PRs welcome!)

 - Catkinized ODE version might be pulled in as dependency by other packages in workspace :bowling:
-- This method does not use LLMs or RL, so your friends might not think you're cool for using it :older_man:
+- This method does not use LLMs or RL, so using it basically makes you a boomer :older_man: